BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-gto-dna.rst

      p3-gto-dna.pl [options] gtoFile

-This script reads one or more locations from the standard input and outputs the corresponding DNA from the input :ref:`cli::GenomeTypeObject` file.
+This script reads one or more locations from the standard input and outputs the corresponding DNA from the input `GenomeTypeObject <GenomeTypeObject>`_ file.

 Parameters
 ==========

-The positional parameter should be the name of the :ref:`cli::GenomeTypeObject` file in JSON format.
+The positional parameter should be the name of the `GenomeTypeObject <GenomeTypeObject>`_ file in JSON format.

 The standard input can be overridden using the options in :ref:`cli-input-options`.
 The standard input should contain location strings in the key column (specified using :ref:`cli-column-options`) and the region name in the column identified by the